srishtibhasin/srishtibhasin.github.io/index.md

 See below for details on my PhD and other projects.
 Please also follow the menu to see my key [publications]({% link _pages/Publications.md %}), [talks]({% link _pages/talks.md %}), [CV]({% link _pages/CV.md %}), and [other interests]({% link _pages/interests.md %}).

 ## PhD Project
 The LHCb Experiment is a highly specialised particle detector, using data collected from proton collisions at the Large Hadron Collider at [CERN](https://home.cern/) to answer fundamental physics questions such as why there is more matter than anti-matter in the Universe.
+As part of my PhD I was able to spend a long-term attachment of 15 months at CERN, where I collaborated further with colleagues outside my institute and acquired more hands-on experience with the detector itself.

 My thesis focuses on the measurement of the decay $B^0 \rightarrow D^0 \overline{D}{}^0 K^+ \pi^-$, and I am the lead proponent of the first observation of this mode.
 Studying this decay has major implications for decays such as $B^0 \rightarrow K^{\ast0}\mu^+\mu^-$, which have shown tensions with the Standard Model of particle physics.
 Studying the structures in $B^0 \rightarrow D^0 \overline{D}{}^0 K^+ \pi^-$ will shed light on the theoretical uncertainties involved, and dictate the models that may be used to describe potential 'New Physics' processes.